-LANDFIRE data was used to project the potential impacts, including a substantial increase in production of corn, of the biofuel mandate targets set by the 2007 Energy Independence and Security Act.
+LANDFIRE data were used to project the potential impacts, including a substantial increase in production of corn, of the biofuel mandate targets set by the 2007 Energy Independence and Security Act.
 Details are available in the report "Midwest U.S. landscape change to 2020 driven by biofuel mandates," in Ecological Applications.
 22(1): 8-19.
 2012.
 Authors are M. Mehaffey, E. Smith and R.V.
 Remortel.
 Iowa: Ecosystem Services in the Midwest

 LANDFIRE existing vegetation data were used to assess ecosystem services in Midwest.
 Read the paper "Developing a dataset to assess ecosystem services in the Midwest United States" in the International Journal of Geographical Information Science.
 25(4): 681-695.
 2011.
 Authors are M. Mehaffey, R. Van Remortel, E. Smith, and R. Bruins.
-Kansas: Using State-and-Transition Models to Simulate Large-Scale Changes in Land Use and the Impacts on Ecosystem Carbon
+Kansas: Using State-and-Transition Models to Simulate Large-Scale Changes in Land Use and the Impacts on Ecosystem Carbon Dynamics Under a Range of Future Global Change Scenarios